fortra/nanodump/README.md

 #### --fork -f
 Fork LSASS and dump this new process.

+#### --snapshot -s
+Create a snapshot of LSASS and dump this new process.

 #### --dup -d
 Try to find an existing handle to LSASS and duplicate it.